Arthur video games

 The Arthur video games franchise was a series of learning and interactive story video games based on the American-Canadian children's TV show Arthur.
-The games were released in the 1990s and 2000s for PlayStation and Windows and Mac OS computers.
+The games were released in the 1990s and 2000s for PlayStation and Game Boy Color alongside Windows and Mac OS computers.

 Creative Wonders games

 Arthur was a 1990s video game series developed by Creative Wonders and published by The Learning Company.
 The games were created as part of the LearningBuddies line.